orling/grapheme-splitter/README.md

 # Installation

-To install `grapheme-splitter` to your project, use the NPM command below:
+You can use the index.js file directly as-is.
+Or you you can install `grapheme-splitter` to your project using the NPM command below:

 ```
 $ npm install --save @naytev/grapheme-splitter